Creating and managing workflows

 • Step 1 emails begin sending (immediately or per the interval)

-• The flow continues running until you pause or deactivate it
+• The workflow continues running until you pause or deactivate it

 Double-check: